ibetovski/tdd-with-jest-and-react/README.md

 21.07.2015
 - Prevent Jest from mocking the reflux.
 Otherwise every Reflux methond will return undefined.
-- To test Action listeners you should use jest.runAllTimers() because they are async.
+- To test Action listeners you should use jest.runAllTimers() because they are async (Reflux's issue: https://github.com/spoike/refluxjs/issues/218)